Tennessee Senate race: Phil Bredesen goes all in on pledge to break with Democrats

 The ad also features a clip of Blackburn, who represents Tennessee in the House, commending Bredesen as governor for working "diligently" to control the state budget costs.
 Bredesen's campaign has used the clip in earlier digital ads.

+"Phil Bredesen's campaign is bought and paid for by Chuck Schumer, Michael Bloomberg, and national Democrats," Abbi Sigler, a campaign spokeswoman, said in a statement.
+"He donated $33,400 to Hillary Clinton and wanted her to be our President.
+Tennesseans want a conservative in the Senate, and they know Marsha is the only candidate in the race who will represent their values."

-Blackburn's campaign did not immediately respond to CNN's request for comment on the ad, but when Bredesen first announced he would not be supporting Schumer during the duo's first Senate debate, the congresswoman simply noted that the former governor could have run as an independent or a Republican.
+It's a line of attack Blackburn used when Bredesen first announced he would not be supporting Schumer during the duo's first Senate debate, the congresswoman simply noted that the former governor could have run as an independent or a Republican.

 "Probably didn't want to do that.
 He's running as a Democrat," she said.
 "So, he will be with Chuck Schumer if he were to go to Washington."